💻 Code Intelligence¶

 -

-This paper proposes ReasoningBank, a memory framework that distills generalizable reasoning strategies from both successful and failed experiences as judged by the agent itself, and introduces memory-aware test-time scaling (MaTTS) to establish a synergy between memory and test-time scaling.
-The approach consistently outperforms baselines on WebArena, Mind2Web, and SWE-Bench (up to 34.2% relative improvement) while reducing interaction steps by 16%.
+The paper proposes ReasoningBank, a memory framework that distills generalizable reasoning strategies from success and failure experiences judged by the agent itself.
+It also introduces memory-aware test-time scaling (MaTTS) to establish a synergy between memory and test-time expansion, consistently outperforming baselines on WebArena, Mind2Web, and SWE-Bench (up to 34.2% relative gain) while reducing interaction steps by 16%.

 - Sharing State Between Prompts and Programs